Franchises of All Time

-The Dark Knight Rises (2012) became the second highest-grossing (domestic) Batman movie ever and the highest-grossing (worldwide) Batman film - it was one of only a small group of films to reach $1 billion worldwide.
+The Dark Knight Rises (2012) became the second highest-grossing (domestic) Batman movie ever, the third highest-grossing (domestic) superhero film of all time, and the highest-grossing (worldwide) Batman film - it was one of only a small group of films to reach $1 billion worldwide.
 However, its box-office results were below expectations due to the mass shooting at the Colorado screening of the Batman film that left 12 dead and 58 wounded.

 Set-pieces: the opener: a spectacular mid-air skyjacking by commandos (rappelling on cables from a C-130 Hercules transport onto a CIA plane below), the assault on Gotham Stock Exchange and the subsequent pursuit, the explosions that trapped police officers underground and destroyed a football stadium, the mob's rampaging destruction of Gotham City, the all-out war between the police and Bane's thugs in the streets, and the chase after the bomb truck by the Batpod and the Bat culminating in the bomb's explosion over the Bay.

 Talia Al Ghul